-Enforcement: Building administrators are responsible for the development of additional guidelines and procedures regarding student conduct needed to maintain proper behavior in schools under their supervision.
-All such guidelines and procedures shall be consistent with Board-adopted discipline policies.
-Teachers have the authority and responsibility to make and enforce necessary rules for internal governance in the classroom, subject to review by the building administrator.
-The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom.
-All district staff are required to enforce district policies, regulations and procedures in a manner that is fair and developmentally appropriate and that considers the student and the individual circumstances involved.
+Enforcement: Building principals are responsible for the development and enforcement of additional student conduct rules needed to maintain proper behavior in schools under their supervision.
+All such rules shall be consistent with Board-adopted discipline policies and regulations.
+Teachers have the authority and responsibility to make and enforce necessary rules for discipline in the classroom, subject to review by the building principal.
+The Board expects each teacher to maintain a satisfactory standard of conduct in the classroom and make every effort to resolve disciplinary problems at the classroom level.
+All district staff enforcing student discipline should seek to minimize, as much as possible, the amount of instructional time the student loses.

-All employees of the district shall annually receive instruction related to the specific contents of the district's discipline policy and any interpretations necessary to implement the provisions of the policy in the course of their duties, including, but not limited to, approved methods of dealing with acts of school violence, disciplining students with disabilities and instruction in the necessity and requirements for confidentiality.
+Training: All district employees shall annually receive instruction related to the specific contents of the district's comprehensive code of conduct and any interpretations necessary to implement its provisions including, but not limited to, confidentiality requirements and the approved methods for dealing with acts of school violence and disciplining students with disabilities.